cluis-lopez/Pi-K8s/README.md

 # Raspberry Pi Kubernetes cluster

-This document and the companion scripts serve as a short guide to deploy a Kubernetes (K8s) cluster inside a bunch of Raspberry Pi acting as servers. **Rancher (K3s)** distribution of kubernetes is used as it's available for ARM architectures and fits well into memory scarved devices like Raspberries.
+This document and the companion scripts serve as a short guide to deploy a Kubernetes (K8s) cluster inside a bunch of Raspberry Pi acting as servers.

+**Rancher (K3s)** distribution of kubernetes is used as it's available for ARM architectures and fits well into memory scarved devices like Raspberries.

-The example below shows the deployment of a cluster to run multiple replicas of a Spring based webapp that consumes data from a MySQL database that runs on baremetal (out of the cluster) on the Raspberry Pi acting as master node of the K8s cluster as well but following the instructions you may adapt them to deploy any other workloads.
+The example below shows the deployment of a cluster to run multiple replicas of a Spring Boot based webapp that consumes data from a MySQL database that runs on baremetal (out of the cluster) on the Raspberry Pi acting as master node of the K8s cluster as well but following the instructions you may adapt them to deploy any other workloads.

 The ingredients for the recipe are: